Exploring the Markets in Chiang Mai

 Aleenta Retreat Chiang Mai

-After a day of navigating Chiang Mai’s bustling markets, retreat to Aleenta Retreat Chiang Mai, a boutique sanctuary offering comfort and sophistication just minutes from the city.
+After a day of navigating Chiang Mai’s bustling markets, retreat to Aleenta Chiang Mai, a boutique sanctuary offering comfort and sophistication just minutes from the city.
 Set in a lush, tranquil environment, the retreat provides the perfect balance of relaxation and convenience.

 Guests can indulge in spa treatments inspired by traditional Thai healing, sip handcrafted cocktails at the 1892 Bar, and enjoy locally inspired fine dining.
 The elegant suites and pool villas offer a peaceful escape, making it an ideal base for shopping and cultural exploration.